kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md

 \(a\) Each foreign air carrier shall file BTS Form 41 Schedule T-100(f) “Foreign Air Carrier Traffic Data by Nonstop Segment and On-flight Market.”
 All traffic statistics shall be compiled in terms of each flight stage as actually performed.

-\(b\) The traffic statistics reported on Schedule T-100(f) shall be accumulated in accordance with the data elements prescribed in §217.5 of this part, and these data elements are patterned after those in section 19-5 of part 241 of this chapter.
+\(b\) The traffic statistics reported on Schedule T-100(f) shall be accumulated in accordance with the data elements prescribed in [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md#§217.5   Data collected (data elements).|§217.5]] of this part, and these data elements are patterned after those in section 19-5 of [[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|part 241 of this chapter]].

 \(c\) One set of Form 41 Schedule T-100(f) data shall be filed.